-We performed risk assessment procedures to obtain an understanding of IT systems, business processes and relevant controls related to the assessment of the carrying amount of aoodwill and brands.
+The principal risks are in relation to We performed risk assessment procedures to obtain an understanding of IT systems, business processes and relevant controls related to the assessment of the carruing amount of goodwill and brands.

 In addressing the risks, we walked through and tested that controls relevant to our audit were performed consistently throughout the year.